-The Physics Extension program provides an opportunity for students to engage in real world investigations through the highly regarded AYPT (Australian Young Physicists’ Tournament) competition.
+The Physics Extension program allows students to engage in real world investigations through the highly regarded IYPT (International Young Physicists Tournament) Australia competition.

-Students work on open-ended questions and have a unique chance to debate their findings with other competitors who have worked on the same problem.
-The skills of research, experiment, data analysis, and scientific communication are strongly developed throughout the training for the tournament.
+Students are given open-ended physics questions six months in advance and debate their findings with other competitors who have worked on the same problem.
+High level skills of research, experimentation, data analysis, and scientific communication are developed throughout the training for the tournament.

-We would like to encourage anyone that sees their future as being in Engineering or Physics to have a look at our Physics Extension program and the many possibilities it affords.
+We would like to encourage anyone who sees their future in Engineering or Physics to have a look at our Physics Extension Program and the many possibilities it affords.

 Dr Becker guides Shaylah as she measures surface forces for liquids on glass surfaces using equipment such as the AFM (Atomic Force Microscope) and the Contact Angle Goniometer.